 You can learn about plans and pricing on www.getdbt.com.

 dbt Cloud is the fastest and most reliable way to deploy dbt.
 Develop, test, schedule, and investigate data models all in one web-based UI.
+It also natively supports developing using a command line with the dbt Cloud CLI.
 Learn more about dbt Cloud features and try one of the dbt Cloud quickstarts.

 dbt Core is an open-source tool that enables data teams to transform data using analytics engineering best practices.
 You can install and use dbt Core on the command line.
 Learn more with the quickstart for dbt Core.